nikstaaar/nikstaaar/README.md

 I am an alumni at [neuefische](https://neue-fische.de/) web-dev bootcamp looking for a new challenge.
-I am getting better each day (hopefully)

 When I am not mastering JavaScript I like to: